Mary Goretti Kitutu

-Background and education
+Early life and education

-She was born in Manafwa District on 17 September 1962.
+Mary Goretti was born in Manafwa District on 17 September 1962.
 After attending local schools, she entered Makerere University in 1984, graduating in 1987 with a Bachelor of Science degree in Chemistry and Geology.
 In 1993, she went back to Makerere and obtained a Postgraduate Diploma in Education.
 Her Master of Science degree was obtained in 1998 from the Faculty of Geo-Information Science and Earth Observation of the University of Twente, in Enschede, Netherlands.
 In 2011, she obtained a Doctor of Philosophy from Makerere University, in Kampala, Uganda.

 Career

-Her first job out of university was as a teacher at Busoga College Mwiri, from 1988 until 1991.
-From 1991 until 1996, she taught at Our Lady of Good Counsel School, in Gayaza, Wakiso District.
+Mary Goretti's first job out of university was as a teacher at Busoga College Mwiri from 1988 until 1991.
+From 1991 until 1996, she taught at Our Lady of Good Counsel School in Gayaza, Wakiso District.
 After she left teaching, she worked as a consultant at Axis Technical Geo Mineral Consult, between 1998 and 2001.

 In April 2002, she was hired as a Research Officer and Environmental Specialist at the National Environment Management Authority (NEMA), serving in that capacity until February 2015.
 From February 2015, she worked as a Senior Technical Advisor and Environmental Monitor at Tetra Tech, a project sponsored by USAID, serving in that capacity until 2015.